aliemre/qpad/README.md

 # QPad
-Basic NotePad App for Mac OS X
+Basic NotePad App for Mac OS X. To install QPad, download `QPad.dmg` file and continue as normal.